-The optical property of the nanocomposites calcinated at 1, 1.5, 2, 2.5, and 3 h was measured using the UV-Visible spectroscopy.
-Figure 6a demonstrates the diffuse UV-Visible spectrum of the TiO2-ZnO nanocomposite prepared at the calcination time of 1 hour.
-Accordingly, a strong and broad absorption peak is clearly observed in the wavelength ranging from 300 to 400 nm.
+The optical properties of the nanocomposites calcinated at 1, 1.5, 2, 2.5, and 3 h were measured using UV-visible spectroscopy.
+Figure 6a demonstrates the diffuse UV-visible spectrum of the TiO2-ZnO nanocomposite prepared at the calcination time of 1 hour.
+Accordingly, a strong and broad absorption peak is clearly observed in the 300 to 400 nm wavelength.
 This peak is located in the UV region and shows the band gap absorption edge [21].
-The increment in the calcination time has resulted in no obvious change in the UV-Visible spectrum of the TiO2-ZnO nanocomposites and no redshift or blueshift occurred.
-Referring to the diffuse UV-Visible spectrum of the $TiO_2$ -ZnO nanocomposite obtained at the time of 2 h (Figure 6b), the strong and broad peak seen in Figure 6a is also found for this sample.
-As a result, the nanocomposite possesses an optical property in the UV region, which is arisen from inter band electronic transitions.
+The increment in the calcination time has resulted in no noticeable change in the UV-visible spectrum of the TiO2-ZnO nanocomposites, and no redshift or blueshift occurred.
+Referring to the diffuse UVvisible spectrum of the TiO2-ZnO nanocomposite obtained at the time of 2 h (Figure 6b), the strong and broad peak seen in Figure 6a is also found for this sample.
+As a result, the nanocomposite possesses an optical property in the UV region, arising from inter band electronic transitions.

-Figure 6.
-The UV-Visible spectra of the TiO2-ZnO nanocomposites calcinated at the times of (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour(s).
+Fig. 6.
+The UV-visible spectra of the TiO2-ZnO nanocomposites calcinated at the times of (a) 1, (b) 1.5, (c) 2, (d) 2.5, and (e) 3 hour (s)

-Like the nanocomposites calcinated at the times of 1 and 1.5 h, the one prepared at 2 h also exhibits the strong and broad absorption peak in the wavelength ranging from 300 to 400 nm (Figure 6c).
-No change can be detected in the position of the absorption peak with the increasing of the calcination time.
+Like the nanocomposites calcinated at 1 and 1.5 h, the one prepared at 2 h exhibits a strong and broad absorption peak in the wavelength ranging from 300 to 400 nm (Figure 6c).
+No change can be detected in the absorption peak's position with the increasing calcination time.
 In other words, no redshift or blueshift is observed with the increment in the calcination time.
 The peak in the range from 300 to 400 nm is situated in the UV region, which originates from the inner band electronic transitions.

-In the spectrum of the nanocomposite fabricated at 2.5 hours, the broad peak situated in the UV region can be found (Figure 6d).
-This peak, like other samples, is located in the range from 300 to 400 nm, which is evidence for possessing of the nanocomposite from an optical property in the UV region.
-Figure 6e exhibits the diffuse UV-Visible spectrum of the TiO2-ZnO nanocomposite calcinated at the time of 3 h.
-As we saw for the aforementioned samples, this nanocomposite also manifests the absorption peak in the UV region, which is in the wavenumber ranging from 300 to 400 nm.
-As a consequence, all the TiO2-ZnO nanocomposites calcinated at different times take the advantage of optical property, which is in the UV region.
+The broad peak in the UV region can be found in the spectrum of the nanocomposite fabricated at 2.5 hours (Figure 6d).
+Like other samples, this peak is located in the range from 300 to 400 nm, which is evidence for possessing the nanocomposite from an optical property in the UV region.
+Figure 6e exhibits the diffuse UVvisible spectrum of the TiO2-ZnO nanocomposite calcinated at the time of 3 h.
+As we saw for the aforementioned samples, this nanocomposite also manifests the absorption peak in the UV region, which ranges from 300 to 400 nm in the wavenumber.
+Consequently, all the TiO2-ZnO nanocomposites calcinated at different times take advantage of an optical property in the UV region.
 In addition, with increasing the calcination time, no noticeable change was observed in the position of the absorption peak.

 Figure 7 illustrates the photoluminescence (PL) images of the nanocomposites calcinated at the times of 1, 1.5, 2, 2.5, and 3 h.
-Two emission peaks can commonly be found in the metal oxide materials, one of which is observed in the UV region and related to the near band edge emissions.
-The other peak is usually detected in the visible region, which is arisen from the deep-level emissions.
+Two emission peaks can commonly be found in metal oxide materials, one of which is observed in the UV region and is related to near band edge emissions.
+The other peak is usually detected in the visible region, which arises from the deep-level emissions.
 The former has strong intensity and stems from the free exciton recombination.
-But, the latter possesses weaker intensity and is arisen from oxygen defects.
-Deep-level emissions are seen in the visible region and are made from the recombination of photogenerated holes.
-Visible spectrum is typically composed of several individual parts, including UV-violet, violate, violet-blue, blue, and green section located roughly at 395, 423, 458, 500 and 501 nm [22-28].
+But, the latter possesses weaker intensity and arises from oxygen defects.
+Deep-level emissions are seen in the visible region and are made from recombining photogenerated holes.
+The visible spectrum typically comprises several individual parts, including UV-violet, violet, violet-blue, blue, and green sections located roughly at 395, 423, 458, 500 and 501 nm [22-28].